 How Is It Diagnosed?

-The diagnosis of prostate enlargement and related symptoms can involve a simple physical examination, or can include testing such as an ultrasound, a cystoscopy (looking inside the bladder with a scope), a blood test to measure prostate-specific antigen (PSA)), and urodynamics (a test that measures bladder pressure and uses x-ray to see how the bladder is working.)
+The diagnosis of prostate enlargement and related symptoms can involve a simple physical examination, or can include testing such as an ultrasound, a test to measure flow rate and leftover urine (PVR), a cystoscopy (looking inside the bladder with a scope), a blood test to measure prostate-specific antigen (PSA), and urodynamics (a test that measures bladder pressure and uses x-ray to see how the bladder is working.)

 There are many options for men who want to prevent or treat bothersome symptoms.